 On April 29, 2021, the EPA announced that it will be “taking important steps under the Toxics Release Inventory (TRI) to advance Environmental Justice, improve transparency, and increase access to environmental information."
 The EPA intends to broaden the scope of TRI reporting requirements to cover more chemicals and facilities, including those that do not presently report on ethylene oxide (EtO) emissions, as well as providing new tools to make TRI data more available to the public.
 This significant change will also include adding natural gas processing facilities to the list of covered industry sectors, and adding TSCA high-priority substances and more PFAS to TRI.
 We'll keep you posted on the timing of the changes.

 A few of the most common issues people face regarding annual TRI reporting are as follows:

 - Believing you have completed the TRI report once you have completed your annual Tier II chemical inventory report.
-The TRI and Tier II report requirements are both found within the same part of the EPA regulations.
+The Tier II report and TRI reporting thresholds are both found within the same part of the EPA regulations.
 However, the Tier II report focuses more on the storage of chemicals, while the TRI report focuses more on the chemicals’ use and the subsequent emissions from their use.

 - Focusing on the wrong substances.
 The focus of the TRI report is on the chemicals, not the materials.
 What I mean by this is you need to consider all the chemicals that were used to produce that product.
 From here, you then need to determine if you manufactured the chemical, processed the chemical, or if the chemicals were otherwise used.
 As described above, the categories have different reporting thresholds.